T 301.656.8850 Ext. 425

 District of Columbia

-Stephanie Perry is a partner concentrating on estate planning, estate and trust administration and premarital and domestic partnership agreements.
+Stephanie Perry is a fellow of the American College of Trust and Estate Counsel (ACTEC), and she is admitted to the Bar in Maryland, the District of Columbia, Virginia and Georgia.
+Stephanie concentrates her practice on estate planning, estate and trust administration and premarital and domestic partnership agreements.

 Stephanie advises clients in the preparation of wills, trusts, powers of attorney and advance health care directives and also with respect to the proper administration of estates and trusts.
 In estate planning, Stephanie’s goal is to provide each client with a plan that will meet the client’s personal objectives and that will also preserve wealth and minimize transfer tax liabilities.
 In estate and trust administration, Stephanie strives to make what can be a very challenging process as manageable and efficient for clients as possible.
 According to Stephanie, the most rewarding aspect of her practice is “getting to know clients and their families and serving as a trusted adviser who will help them achieve their primary objective of taking care of family.”